Arkansas Razorbacks football: LSU

 Since joining the Southeastern Conference in 1992, the Razorbacks have developed a rivalry with the LSU Tigers.
 The game was played annually the day after Thanksgiving and was televised on CBS until 2014 when LSU played Texas A&M on Thanksgiving and Arkansas played Missouri that week.
 The winner of the game has taken home the "Golden Boot", which is a 24-karat gold trophy in the shape of the two states, since its creation in 1996.

 In 2002, the rivalry gained some momentum as the game winner would represent the Western Division in the SEC Championship Game.
-The game (called "Miracle on Markham") was won by Arkansas on a last second touchdown pass by Matt Jones.
+The game (called "Miracle on Markham") was won by Arkansas on a touchdown pass in the final seconds by Matt Jones.
 In 2006, the Tigers snapped the SEC West champion Razorbacks' 10-game winning streak when they beat Arkansas in Little Rock, 31–26.
 In 2007, Arkansas stunned top-ranked LSU in triple overtime, 50–48, giving them their first win in Baton Rouge since 1993, and their first victory over a top-ranked team since beating Texas in 1981, winning back the Golden Boot trophy (after 4 consecutive seasons in the hands of LSU) in the process.
 In 2008, the Razorbacks defended the trophy, winning 31–30 on a last minute touchdown drive.
-As of 2023, LSU leads the series 42–23–2.
+As of 2025, LSU leads the series 44–23–2.
+Beginning in 2026, the rivalry game will again be played on Thanksgiving weekend.

 Missouri

 Arkansas and Missouri first met in 1906 in Columbia, Missouri, and played each other a total of five times prior to Missouri joining the SEC in 2012, and then becoming Arkansas' permanent cross-division rival in 2014.
-The annual meeting was dubbed the Battle Line Rivalry by the SEC.
+The annual meeting was dubbed the Battle Line Rivalry by the SEC, although most Arkansas fans do not consider the game a true rivalry.
 On November 23, 2015, a new rivalry trophy was unveiled for the annual game.
-Missouri leads the series 11–4 as of the conclusion of the 2024 season (Missouri vacated its win in 2016 due to NCAA action).
+Missouri leads the series 12–4 as of the conclusion of the 2025 season (Missouri vacated its win in 2016 due to NCAA action).
+Beginning in the 2026 season, the game will no longer be played on Thanksgiving weekend.